How Developers Engineer Test Cases: An Observational Study: A framework on how developers engineer test cases

 We also observed two erratic behaviours from developers when using the documentation.
 P6, in a moment of confusion about what the code had to do, resorted back to the documentation.
 His main doubt was explicitly mentioned in the documentation; however, he simply could not find it.
 For some reason, the participant focused his attention on the open text part of the documentation, but did not look at the documentation of the specific input parameter he was having trouble with.
 In addition, we observed P2, at the end of the task, affirming that he did not test other exceptional cases (in his specific case, passing an empty string to the program) because the specification said that empty strings and null strings are treated the same way; however, he did not ensure the implementation handled it correctly.

-\highlight{Survey results.} The survey confirms some of our observations while challenging others.
-Documentation also seems to be a popular source of information for testing among the survey participants.
+\highlight{Survey results.} Documentation also seems to be a popular source of information for testing among the survey participants.
 Around 37\% of the participants affirm to frequently use the documentation as main source for testing, and 19\% affirm to use it all the time; on the other hand, 16\% of participants use it rarely and only 4\% never use it~\hist{Documentacao-SQ002}.
-On the other hand, participants disagree that reading it at the beginning only is enough to write the tests.
+Participants also disagree that reading it at the beginning only (as done by P2 and P12) is enough to write the tests.
 25\% of the participants say this is never possible, and 30\% say this only rarely happens; interestingly, 19\% affirm to do it all the time~\hist{Documentacao-SQ003}.
 In fact, revisiting the documentation looking for more tests is a common activity, as 27\%, 38\%, and 20\% of our participants affirm to do it occasionally, frequently, and all the time, respectively~\hist{Documentacao-SQ004}.
 The quality of the documentation is also something that participants often perceive as not complete in their daily jobs.
 Participants affirm to stumble across a case where the documentation is not clear about what the program should do occasionally (33\%), frequently (34\%), or all the time (20\%); only 10\% say that this is a rare situation, and only one participant affirmed to never have this problem~\hist{Documentacao-SQ006}.
 Finally, the erratic behaviour we observed from P2 does not seem to be common in the wild, as survey participants affirm to not take the current behaviour of the method as correct when the documentation does not talk about the case: 40\% of them affirm they never do it, and 23\% do it only rarely~\hist{Documentacao-SQ007}.

 \begin{framed} Main takeaways (\concept{Documentation}):

 \begin{enumerate}[label=(D\arabic*),leftmargin=*] \item Developers use the documentation to build an initial mental model of how the program under test works.